-StoryCorps OutLoud is dedicated to recording and preserving the experiences of the LGBTQ community and creating a historical collection of their stories.
+StoryCorps OutLoud is dedicated to recording and preserving the experiences of the LGBTQ community.

 About StoryCorps OutLoud

 StoryCorps recognizes the profound historical importance of capturing the stories of the LGBTQ community and the urgent need for this work to happen now.
-In June 2014, StoryCorps will launch OutLoud—a multi-year initiative dedicated to recording and preserving LGBTQ stories across America.
+StoryCorps OutLoud is a multi-year initiative dedicated to recording and preserving LGBTQ stories across America.

-With a special focus on LGBTQ people of color, OutLoud will celebrate the stories of those who lived before the Stonewall uprisings, and the LGBTQ youth who carry on their legacy today.
-The end result will be a priceless and diverse collection of voices—one that is rich with wisdom and history.
+OutLoud will honor the stories of those who lived before the 1969 Stonewall uprisings, celebrate the lives of LGBTQ youth, and amplify the voices of those most often excluded from the historical record.
+The end result will be a diverse collection of stories that will enrich our nation’s history.

 Stories from StoryCorps OutLoud

 “I went as macho as I could be to mask what I was underneath. ”

 Alexis Martinez (L) tells her daughter, Lesley Etherly Martinez (R), about being a transgender woman.